ritchie46/ritchievink.com/content/post/ga-bridge.md

 {{< youtube id="_9umwdE8VoY?t=19s _" >}}

 <br>
-He does get a point, because he misses.
+Because he misses his shot, he does get a point though.

-The fitness function can be anything though.
+The fitness function can be anything.
 It is a function that outputs positive numbers.
 The output of the function should be higher if the result is more optimal or closer to our desired behaviour.
 When you want to build a brigdge the fitness function could for instance relate to:

 * Is the structure in equillibrium (does it not collapse).
 * Amount of elements used (We probably don't want to spent high material costs).